Post-bailout Portugal shrugs off Greek contagion risks

 At the height of Europe's debt crisis three years ago, the two countries were often bracketed together.
 But nearly a year after Portugal exited its bailout, and with its economy growing, they seem worlds apart -- politically, socially and financially.

-Lisbon said this week it would seek to repay early 14 billion euros of its bailout loan from the International Monetary Fund, while Athens needs more money.
+Lisbon said this week it would seek to repay early 14 billion euros (10 billion pounds) of its bailout loan from the International Monetary Fund, while Athens needs more money.

-Perhaps the clearest sign of divergence is that Portugal's center-right government is acting more like a tough northern European creditor, defending austerity.
+Perhaps the clearest sign of divergence is that Portugal's centre-right government is acting more like a tough northern European creditor, defending austerity.

 "Europe has an interest and duty to help Greece to overcome its problems, but it cannot do that no matter what," Prime Minister Pedro Passos Coelho said this week.